charmoniumQ/blog-content/planning/advice.md

 - Can I omit this?
 - Positive **somethings**

 I realize the irony of giving advice on giving advice, but I'm doing this anyway.
-I sincerely believe I am exemplifying what I am recommending, which has improved this essay beyond a sack of potatos.
+I sincerely believe I am exemplifying what I am recommending, which has improved this essay.

 Many people overgeneralize their own experience, believe they are experts, fail to acknowledge uncertainty and chaos, and assume the advice-reciever share their same goals and skills.